 New College is proud of the many Religion graduates who have contributed to the field.
 Here’s a sampling of some of our graduates:

 Sample of Graduate Schools Attended by NCF Students in Religion

 Each academic experience builds toward your senior thesis project.
 It’s required for graduation, and our students tell us that while it’s demanding, it’s also one of the most rewarding experiences of their lives.
-Here are some thesis projects in Religion:
+Digital access to all of the Religion Final Theses can be found here.
+A sample of some of the topics of recent thesis projects in Religion:

 “The Positive Value of Death: A Reevaluation of Suicide and Self-Sacrifice” by Erin Dyles